 But if you have many incumbent applications based on relational data models and teams seasoned just in SQL, a document database like MongoDB may not be a good fit.

 Document databases can do JOINs, but they are done differently from multi-page SQL statements that are sometimes required and often automatically generated by BI tools.
-That said, MongoDB does have an ODBC connector that allows SQL access, mostly from BI tools.
+That said, MongoDB does have a SQL connector that allows SQL access, mostly from BI tools.

 PostgreSQL, like Linux, is an example of a well-managed open source project.
 One of the most broadly adopted relational databases, PostgreSQL came out of the POSTGRES project at the University of California at Berkeley starting in 1986 and it has evolved with the times.